 Begin by lying flat on your back.
 Bring your knees to your chest and stretch your arms out in a T, palms up facing the ceiling.
 Inhale and release your knees over to one side as you exhale.
 Lengthen your spine down towards the ground.
 Press your shoulder blades down towards the floor.
 Hold this pose on each side for 1-5 minutes.

-If the pose is too intense using both legs, try extending one leg out and down towards (or onto the floor).
-Or, if your bottom knee doesn’t reach the ground, try putting a block or blanket
+If this yin yoga for back pain pose is too intense using both legs, try extending one leg out and down towards (or onto the floor).
+Or, if your bottom knee doesn’t reach the ground, try putting a block or blanket.

 This is a nice, deep hip opening pose that releases tension in the lower back.
 Spend some time with this pose on each side.
 You’ll feel the difference in your back after this yin yoga pose!